Gold Bolus Artists, in alphabetical order:

 Andrew Livingston (aka Piad Guyvessant)

-Releases: Thornwood, News from the Oort CloudPiad Guyvessant, vol. 2: MarthopolisPiad Guyvessant vol 1
+Releases: Clock Orchard, Thornwood, News from the Oort CloudPiad Guyvessant, vol. 2: MarthopolisPiad Guyvessant vol 1

 Instagram